-Heroin is a highly-addictive illegal opiate drug synthesize from morphine.
+Heroin is a highly addictive opiate drug.
 It can be found as a white or brownish powder, or as a black sticky substance known as black tar heroin.
 The drug can be smoked, snorted, or dissolved in liquid and injected.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that heroin is one of the most addictive drugs of abuse, with 23 percent of users becoming dependent on the substance.

 - Poor health, illness, or injury

 - Associating with individuals who use illicit substances during childhood, particularly between the ages of 12 and 17

 - Early use of tobacco, heroin, or other opiates

 - A history of polydrug use, particularly combined inhalant and marijuana use